Skip to content

 dists = np.sqrt(np.sum(diffs**2, axis=-1))

-# Find pairs within cutoff
+# Find pairs within cutoff (typically 4.0 - 5.0 Angstroms)

 indices = np.where(dists < cutoff)

-found_pairs: Dict[Tuple[int, int], Dict[str, Any]] = {} # (res_ia, res_ib) -> bridge_dict
+found_pairs: dict[tuple[int, int], dict[str, Any]] = {} # (res_ia, res_ib) -> bridge_dict

-for acid_idx, base_idx in zip(*indices):
+for acid_idx, base_idx in zip(*indices, strict=False):

 a_atom = acids[acid_idx]